afaranda/Pairwise_edgeR/README.md

     will be implemented using the tximport package

-3. Make updates to the script "Pairwise_edgeR_ExactTest.R"
+3. Make updates to the script "Pairwise_Tests.R"
     * update the variables "edb", "groups", and "contrasts" to reflect the desired sample assignment and contrasts
-    * Update the call to function "createDEGSpreadSheet" to match the column configuration desired for outpout spreadsheets.
+    * update any output file names for generated plots and data tables
-    * If needed, run the first 22 lines interactively to generate a sample manifest file.
+    * If needed, run the first 36 lines interactively to generate a sample manifest file.
 This file can be edited in a spreadsheet editor to add sample grouping information.

-4. Run the script "Pairwise_edgeR_ExactTest.R" to generate spreadsheets with Differential expression statistcs calculated by edgeR
+4. Run the script "Pairwise_Tests.R" to generate spreadsheets with Differential expression statistcs calculated by edgeR
-    * Future verisions will also generate a pdf report that has dispersion and MDS plots and summary DE statistics

-5. Manually edit and review experiment-specific fields in the generated spreadsheet
+    * All Samples provided are combined into a single DGEList
+    * Low-count filtering, Normalization Factor and Dispersion estimates are calculated for the full DGEList.
+    * The script generates DEG Tables (csv files) for the Quasi-likelihood test and the Exact Test based on user specified pairwise contrasts.
+    * The script generates a BCV and MDS plot for the full DGEList

+5. Use Write_DEG_Spreadsheet.R can be used to generate excel spreadsheets
+    * Edit this script to indicate which DEG Tables (found in the results folder) to generate spreadsheets for.
+    * There are tons of dumb little parameters